Zimmerman Surname Meaning, History & Origin

-Zimmerman Surname Genealogy
+Zimmerman Surname Meaning

 The second “n” in Zimmermann usually got lost in its travels to America and other English-speaking countries.
 And a number of

 Zimmermans in America adopted the English surname form of Carpenter.
 Later some Zimmerman arrivals were Jewish.

-Zimmerman Resources on
+Zimmerman Surname Resources on

 Early Zimmermans in Pennsylvania.